insundaycathy/Event-Causality-Extraction/README.md

 @inproceedings{Sun2023EventCI,
-  title={Event Causality Is Key to Computational Story Understanding}, author={Yidan Sun and Qin Chao and Boyang Albert Li}, booktitle={North American Chapter of the Association for Computational Linguistics}, year={2024}, volume={abs/2311.09648}, url={https://arxiv.org/abs/2311.09648}
+  title={Event Causality Is Key to Computational Story Understanding}, author={Yidan Sun and Qin Chao and Boyang Albert Li}, booktitle={Annual Conference of the North American Chapter of the Association for Computational Linguistics}, year={2024}, volume={abs/2311.09648}, url={https://arxiv.org/abs/2311.09648}